52North/sos4py/README.md

 Funding organizations/projects
 -------

 The development of sos4py was supported by several organizations and projects.
-Among other we would like to thank the following organisations and project
+Among other, we would like to thank the following organisations and project

 | Project/Logo | Description |
 | :-------------: | :------------- |